phylo42/sherpas/README.md

 A .txt file is written to the output directory given with -o.
 The header of the file summarizes information about the query file and the parameters used.
-Then for each query, a first line indicates the name of the query (e.g. its fasta header), and each subsequent line gives coordinates of  a distinct sequence segment and the group to which it was assigned, in the form:
+Then for each query, a first line indicates the name of the query (e.g. its fasta header), and each subsequent line gives coordinates of  a distinct sequence segment and the strain to which it was assigned, in the form:
 ```
-[first_position]	[last_position]	[group]
+[first_position]	[last_position]	[strain]
 ```

 *Example:*